laila12399/lailascoaching/content/overcome-perfectionism-procrastination-with-psychology.md

 I have done hundreds of hours of research and found the best strategy to contain these six components:

-⁃	How you are ahead
+:small_blue_diamond:	How you are ahead

-⁃	Dichotomy of control
+:small_blue_diamond:	Dichotomy of control

-⁃	SMART goal
+:small_blue_diamond:	SMART goal

-⁃	Divide into chunks
+:small_blue_diamond:	Divide into chunks

-⁃	Sufficient post chunk dopamine hit
+:small_blue_diamond:	Sufficient post chunk dopamine hit

-⁃	Aim to create a bad draft first
+:small_blue_diamond:	Aim to create a bad draft first

 ## :door: Emotional Threshold